GraphQuill/Mock-GraphQL-API-Local/README.md

 In an effort to allow other engineers to test out GraphQuill on a mock GraphQL API, we've open-sourced this repo.
 This project uses local installations of **PostgreSQL's Core Distribution** and **MongoDB Community Edition**.
 If you need to install them, refer to [How to Install PostgresQL and MongoDb](#to-install-and-setup-postgresql-and-mongodb)

+There is also a dockerized version here for users who prefer to use Docker, [repo here](https://github.com/GraphQuill/Mock-GraphQL-API-Docker)

 ---

 ## Using this GraphQL API